RayParkerBassPlayer/slippage/ASSIGNMENT_RULES.md

 ## Overview

 The slip assignment system allocates boat slips to members based on:
+- Dock status (five-level priority: permanent, year-off, waiting-list, temporary, unassigned)
+- Member ID (within each dock status level)
 - Boat and slip dimensions (boats must fit in slips)
-- Membership priority (determined by member ID)
 - Current slip occupancy
-- Permanent vs. temporary assignments

 The system aims to keep members in their current slips when possible, while ensuring higher-priority members get slips before lower-priority ones.
+Members who keep their current slip are automatically upgraded to permanent status.

 ## Priority System

-**Member priority is determined by member ID in alphabetical/numerical order:**
+**Member priority is determined by two factors:**

+### 1. Dock Status (Primary Priority)
+Members are processed in this order:
+1. **PERMANENT**: Highest priority, cannot be moved or evicted
+2. **WAITING_LIST**: Can evict TEMPORARY and UNASSIGNED members
+3. **TEMPORARY**: Can evict UNASSIGNED members
+4. **UNASSIGNED**: Lowest priority, cannot evict anyone
+5. **YEAR_OFF**: Not assigned (special case)

+### 2. Member ID (Tie-Breaker Within Status)
+Within each dock status level:
 - Lower member IDs have **higher priority**
 - Member "M1" has higher priority than "M2"
 - Member "100" has higher priority than "200"